 1. Know your USDA Hardiness Zone.
-Use it as a guide so you don't plant trees, shrubs, and perennials that won't survive conditions in your area.
+Use it as a guide so you don't plant trees, shrubs, and perennials that won't survive winters in your area.
 You'll also get a better idea of when to expect your last frost date in spring so you know when you can plant vegetables, fruits, and annuals outside in your area.

 2. Not sure when to prune?
 Prune spring-flowering shrubs, such as lilacs, and large-flower climbing roses immediately after the blooms fade.
 They set their flower buds in autumn on last year's growth.
 If you prune them in fall or winter, you remove next spring's flower buds.

 3. Apply only composted, rotted manure that has cured for at least six months to your soil.
 Fresh manure is too high in nitrogen and can "burn" plants; it may also contain pathogens or parasites.
 Manure from pigs, dogs, and cats should never be used in gardens or compost piles because they may contain parasites that can infect humans.

 4. Perennials generally need three years after you plant them to achieve their mature size.
-Remember the adage that they "sleep, creep, and leap" over the three-year period.
+Remember the adage that they "sleep, creep, and leap" each year respectively.

 6. Deadheading is a good practice for perennials and annuals.
 Because the goal of annual plants is to flower, set seed, and die, removing the old blooms tells annual plants to produce more flowers.
-Removing spent flowers also encourages plants to place energies into stronger leaves and roots instead of seed production.
-Avoid deadheading plants grown especially for their fruits or pods, such as money plant (Lunaria).
+Removing spent flowers also encourages plants to use their energy to grow stronger leaves and roots instead of seed production.
+Avoid deadheading plants grown especially for their decorative fruits or pods, such as money plant (Lunaria).

-7. How much light do plants need?
+7. Pay close attention to how much light different plants need.
 Grow vegetables in a location that gets at least 8 hours of direct sunlight every day.
-Most vegetables need full sun to perform well.
+Most vegetables need full sun to produce the best harvest.
 If you have some shade, try growing cool-season crops such as lettuce, spinach, radishes, and cabbage.